kooya3/trending_archive/README.md

 ## About

 The Trending Archive Repository collects and indexes data on trending repositories based on their daily popularity on GitHub.
+By analyzing the trends, we can gain insights into the ever-changing landscape of software development and identify emerging technologies and popular coding languages.